blueskynexus/viaNexus_mcpclient_sdk_python/README.md

-# TODOS
-- Figure out how to manage packages, llm dependencies shouldn't all download

 # viaNexus AI Agent SDK for Python

 The viaNexus AI Agent SDK for Python provides a convenient way to create a financial data agent with access to reliable financial data through viaNexus.